 McCarthy says he was able to reduce the number of pick aisles from 36 to 28, dramatically reducing the cost of racking during the construction of the warehouse.
-Furthermore, the variable height picking strategy reduced the number of pallet jacks from 110 to 85.
-It also allowed him to reduce the cooler and freezer sizes and ultimately saved the company millions of dollars of costs over the life of the warehouse design.
+Furthermore, the variable height picking strategy reduced the number of pallet jacks from 110 to 85, allowed him to reduce the cooler and freezer size and ultimately saved the company millions of dollars of costs over the life of the warehouse design.

-Real time analytics brings a new level of management to food warehouses, says Vishal Minocha, Sr., global product manager at Infor, the New York, N.Y.-based business application software provider.
+Real time data brings a new level of management to food warehouses, notes Vishal Minocha, Sr., gobal product manager at Infor, the New York, N.Y.-based business application software provider.
 The new SCE 10.3 includes WMS, labor management, transportation logistics and 3PL billing.
 Minocha says the business intelligence includes 50 new metrics, plus the ability to tweak metrics.
 These metrics are critical as omnichannel selling complicates order fulfillment operations.
 “What is a fast moving item today could be slow moving tomorrow,” he says.

 Will omnichannel push collaborative distribution?

-Some observers think that omnichannel growth will strengthen the case for “collaborative distribution,” by which companies share warehouse and delivery operations.
+Some observers think the omnichannel growth will strengthen the case for “collaborative distribution,” by which companies share warehouse and delivery operations.
 This collaboration allows manufacturers and retailers to streamline processes and reduce complexity.
 One of the best known examples is ES3, a fully-automated grocery warehouse located in York, Pa.
-This 1.5 million square foot building holds 400,000 pallet positions, serves over 60 manufacturer partners, and stands 110 feet tall.
-Using technology designed by SSI Schaefer, ES3 builds fully-optimized truckloads of different manufacturers’ product, which gets delivered in less than 24 hours from the time the order is received.
+This 1.5 million square foot building holds 400,000 pallet positions, over 60 manufacturer partners, and stands 110 feet tall.
+Using technology designed by SSI Schaefer, ES3 builds fully optimized truckloads of multi-manufacturers’ product which gets delivered in less than 24 hours from the time the order is received.

-ES3 has been in operation since 2002 and hopes to expand its collaboration efforts to the Southeast, and eventually the Midwest and West Coast, notes Brenda Hambleton, chief marketing and strategy officer.
+ES3 has been in operation since 2002 and hopes to expand its collaboration efforts to the Southeast, and eventually Mid-West, and West Coast, notes Brenda Hambleton, chief marketing and strategy officer.

 Collaborative distribution requires companies to be willing to give up control of critical functions and to also trust their data won’t be compromised.